NIAENGD/Lecture-Tools/docs/logical-structure.md

     Published --> Archived: Instructor retracts or supersedes
 ```

+When the **Slides** state transitions to **ReadyForReview**, the system stores a Markdown document containing the OCR results along with rendered slide images.
+The web experience offers a single ZIP download bundling both assets for students and instructors.

 Every transition updates the unified progress tracker so that instructors immediately see where a lecture stands and what recovery options exist.

 ## 4. Learner Journey